To Sum It Up

 Microsoft’s use-case addressed cloud applications, but what about all the rest?
 Most organizations, especially large ones, have multiple applications, servers and endpoints, hosted on-premises and in the cloud.
 Some of these use legacy protocols, and some may not be using authentication at all (again, blame the human element).
 It took Microsoft a year to remove legacy protocols in their cloud alone, it seems an insurmountable task to accomplish for the entire organization.
 Luckily, I know it doesn’t have to be.

 This is exactly why I joined Zero Networks.
 I wanted to help organizations finally solve these foundational, persistent security issues that have plagued the industry, in a way that is fast and scalable, oh and that doesn’t require ripping out and replacing everything that exists in the IT and network infrastructure.
-This is what Zero Networks does - utilizing the human element to accomplish in minutes what normally takes years.
+This is what Zero Networks does – utilizing the human element to accomplish in minutes what normally takes years.
 The Zero Networks Access Orchestrator starts by blocking all network access, then automates the whitelisting process by enabling users to authenticate themselves, using MFA, to gain access to the resources they need.
-This self-service approach protects everything, in a simple, scalable way, using zero trust principles to give you airtight network access security.
+This self-service approach to microsegmentation protects everything, in a simple, scalable way, using zero trust principles to give you airtight network access security.

 Want to see how it works?
 Please contact us.